-If you're new to the case interview process, then this might sound overwhelming.
+This might sound overwhelming.
 But don't worry!
-We've helped over 30,000 consulting applicants, and this post is our ultimate guide for EY and Parthenon interviews.
+We've helped thousands of applicants land consulting jobs, and this is our ultimate guide to EY-Parthenon interviews.

-Below you'll find helpful background on EY, the steps in their interview process, and key skills for succeeding.
+Learn all about the company, the interview process, EY case studies, which questions to expect and how to answer them.
 By following the information below, you'll be one step closer to getting an offer at EY.

 - EY Advisory provides 3 primary services which are common at Big 4 firms.